 This beer "community" is located in Inglewood and serves craft beers, like its Stateside Session IPA, Midnight Flight Imperial Stout, and the Hounslow Porter.
 The selection of beers changes regularly, with usually around ten or eleven options on tap at the Tasting Room.
 Food (when available) is courtesy of third party chefs and restaurants.

-This brewery was created to brew hoppy beers, because that's what Rob Croxall wanted.
-Now, the brewery not only sells its beer across LA, but it also offers the option to order a keg -- which is super important.
-And for those of you who don't actually know anything about craft beer and would like to begin fitting in, they offer classes like Craft Beer 101 (not a joke).
+El Segundo Brewing Company was created explicitly to brew hop-forward beers, because that's what owner and head brewer Rob Croxall wanted.
+Now, the brewery not only sells its beer across Los Angeles, but it also offers the option to order a keg -- which is super important.
+And for those of you who don't actually know anything about craft beer and would like to learn and fit in with, well, everyone else, El Segundo offers classes, like Craft Beer 101 -- seriously.
 Sign us up.

 Just opened in, well, Eagle Rock, ERB's a microbrewery devoted to helping people learn about the nuances of beer, started by a dude who used to work as a movie music editor and his father, both of whom moved to LA from Upstate NY, which is somewhere past even, like, Harlem or something.